ucfopen/canvasapi/README.md

 #### Keyword arguments

-Most of Canvas’ API endpoints accept a variety of arguments.
+Most of Canvas’s API endpoints accept a variety of arguments.
 CanvasAPI allows developers to insert keyword arguments when making calls to endpoints that accept arguments.

 ```python
 # Get all of the active courses a user is currently enrolled in